Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Akimichi are issued only one of each pill at a time.
 Anyone other than an Akimichi who takes one of the pills suffers the Poison effect, and receives none of the benefits.
 Giving these pills away is treason, and it’s a credit to the clan that to date no Akimichi has done so.

 ###### --( Hourengan - Green Spinach Pill )--
-You gain half your maximum Calorie Points, and your Chakra Exhaustion penalty is reset to 0.
+You gain half your normal maximum Calorie Points, and your Chakra Exhaustion penalty is reset to 0.
 For the pill’s duration, you gain +5 to all stats.

  - Duration: 50
  - Poison: 4
  - Special: When the Pill's duration expires, your Fatigue level is increased by 2.

 ###### --( Karengan - Yellow Curry Pill )--
-You gain half your maximum Calorie Points, and your Stamina penalty is reset to 0.
+You gain half your true maximum Calorie Points, and your Stamina penalty is reset to 0.
 For the pill’s duration, you gain +10 to all stats.

  - Duration: 75
  - Poison: 6
  - Special: When the Pill’s duration expires, your Fatigue level is increased by 4.

 ###### --( Red Chili Pill )--
-You gain your full maximum’s worth of CP, and your Fatigue level is reduced by 1.
+You gain your full true maximum’s worth of CP, and your Fatigue level is reduced by 1.
 For the Pill’s duration, you gain +15 to all stats, and you gain access to a special jutsu, detailed below.

  - Duration: 100
  - Poison: 8